-The Unit Registrant is the DEA registrant for research in a particular Unit (department or other University administrative unit).
+The DEA Registrant is responsible for oversite for controlled substances used in research in a particular department or other University administrative unit.

 - Is appointed by the unit administrator